GamesCreed

 In Ready, Steady, Ship!, players will encounter scattered boxes across the factory floor that need to be collected and sorted onto the correct conveyor belts, each designated for a specific colored truck.
 Pressing the A button allows you to pick up a box, and your character can move around while holding it.
 To release the box, simply press the B button, dropping it in place.
 Holding down B triggers a launch animation, enabling you to throw the box to a desired location.

 There are times in Ready, Steady, Ship! where you’ll need to throw a box to land it on a button on the floor so that, for example, a platform will raise up or down.
-This can be frustratingly tricky, the controls are so sensitive and even moving in the slightest can cause the box to land in the wrong place.
+This can be frustratingly tricky; the controls are so sensitive, and even moving in the slightest can cause the box to land in the wrong place.
 This particular part of the game requires quite a bit of patience

 Controlling vehicles brings with it the same frustration and annoyance.
-Your goal will be to lift a crate with your forklift but one slightly incorrect adjustment will send the crate with the boxes sliding across the floor.
+Your goal will be to lift a crate with your forklift, but one slightly incorrect adjustment will send the crate with the boxes sliding across the floor.
 This was a point in the game where I had to take a break to not let my frustrations get the better of me.

 Ready, Steady, Ship!
 Review, PC, Gameplay, Screenshots, GamesCreed

 Co-op mode is just as fast-paced and chaotic as you would imagine it to be.
 The most important factor in this mode is having great communication skills.
-Without that you will quickly find yourself running into each other, getting into each other’s way, and wasting valuable time.
-A good approach is to play to your strengths, I was not good at controlling the vehicles but my partner was, so they took over that job while I fixed the conveyor belts.
-The result was less frustration and the level ran a lot smoother.
+Without that, you will quickly find yourself running into each other, getting into each other’s way, and wasting valuable time.
+A good approach is to play to your strengths.
+I was not good at controlling the vehicles, but my partner was, so they took over that job while I fixed the conveyor belts.
+The result was less frustration, and the level ran a lot smoother.

 Ready, Steady, Ship!
 Review, PC, Gameplay, Screenshots, GamesCreed

-At first, I played Ready, Steady, Ship! by myself to get a feel of the game, its mechanics and look however Ready, Steady, Ship! is one of those couch games that you’ll want to play with a friend.
-While it is not the most graphically pretty game it still provides a few hours of fun.
+At first, I played Ready, Steady, Ship! by myself to get a feel of the game, its mechanics, and look; however, Ready, Steady, Ship! is one of those couch games that you’ll want to play with a friend.
+While it is not the most graphically pretty game, it still provides a few hours of fun.
 Working your way through the different stages and figuring out how to get your boxes from point A to point B without falling into a tank of nuclear waste is a fun challenge.

-While Ready, Steady, Ship! offers a thrilling and challenging experience, but it does have its shortcomings, notably the absence of a comprehensive tutorial.
-The initial lack of detailed guidance can leave players feeling somewhat lost and unsure of how to navigate the game’s controls and mechanics effectively.
 Spending more time at the beginning of the game to explain these aspects would have been a great help, as it would have provided players with a clearer understanding of how to approach the challenges presented on the factory floor.
 This would have helped to cut down the need for players to wander around the factory, experimenting to figure out their next move.

 The main concern with such sensitive controls is the chance that players will want to give up.
 The more one struggles and becomes frustrated with the controls, the greater the likelihood of giving up on the game prematurely.
 This would be a disservice to Ready, Steady, Ship! as it is a genuinely enjoyable experience.